 The best GPS trackers add comfort for concerned moms and dads whose kids are heading back to school or venturing outdoors to play.
-An easy-to-carry tracker can provide you updates on your kids’ location.
+An easy-to-carry tracker can provide you with updates on your kids’ location.
 In some cases, the device can even send out signals to you and other caregivers if there’s trouble.

 Whether you choose a kid-sized watch or something that clips to a knapsack, try to find a device that correctly updates your child’s location when you need them.